nephio-project/docs/content/en/docs/guides/install-guides/baremetal-infra-components.md

 #### 2. Create create-setters.yaml file using the below command.
 The purpose of this step is to add comments to the fields matching the setter values using setter names as parameters.
 This will help later when applying our customized values for those fields.
-Note: Refer the function at https://catalog.kpt.dev/create-setters/v0.1/ to understand how this will be used by gcr.io/kpt-fn/create-setters:v0.1.0 function.
+Refer the function at https://catalog.kpt.dev/create-setters/v0.1/ to understand how this will be used by gcr.io/kpt-fn/create-setters:v0.1.0 function.
 ```bash
 cat <<EOF > create-setters.yaml
 apiVersion: v1